The weak tracial Rokhlin property for finite group actions on simple C*-algebras: C*-algebras with tracial rank zero

-\begin{rem} In view of \autoref{deftk}, Part~(i) of \autoref{main.trk} says that a simple (not necessarily unital) C*-algebra $A$ has tracial rank zero if and only if it has Property~$(\mathrm{T}_{0})$.
-Also, Part~(ii) of that theorem says that a simple C*-algebra $A$ has Property~$(\mathrm{T}_{k})$ if and only if it has an approximate identity (not necessarily increasing) consisting of projections and $ \mathrm{TR}(A)\leq k$. \end{rem} \autoref{main.trk} enables us to prove some permanence properties of simple C*-algebras of tracial rank zero which are not necessarily $\sigma$-unital.
+\begin{rem} In view of Definition~\ref{deftk}, Theorem~\ref{main.trk} says that a simple C*-algebra $A$ has tracial rank zero if and only if it has Property~$(\mathrm{T}_{0})$. \end{rem} Theorem~\ref{main.trk} enables us to prove some permanence properties of simple C*-algebras of tracial rank zero which are not necessarily $\sigma$-unital.

-\begin{cor}[cf.~\cite{Lin01}, Proposition~4.8] Let $A$ be a simple C*-algebra which is an inductive limit of simple C*-algebras of tracial toplogical rank zero.
+\begin{cor}[compare with \cite{Lin01}, Proposition~4.8] Let $A$ be a simple C*-algebra which is an inductive limit of simple C*-algebras of tracial rank zero.
 Then $A$ has tracial rank zero. \end{cor}